Rakeshkumar8936/AmazonClone/README.md

 # AmazonClone

 This is a Clone website projet of Amazon.
-Made with the help from seniors
+Made with the help from Mentor